coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] List detail pages with follow all and add all to list
 - [ ] Use vida to stream development
 - [ ] Fix connection management stuff.
 Have GPT help
 - [ ] Add threads - replies by self get shown at the top of replies?